Iäti

-Iäti is thirteenth album by the Finnish rock group CMX.
+Iäti is the thirteenth album by the Finnish rock group CMX.
 It was released in 2010, three years after the previous Talvikuningas.
 Compared to the previous album Iäti is more of a traditional rock album.
 It ranked first as most sold album on The Official Finnish Charts.

 Iäti is last CMX album with drummer Tuomas Peippo.

 Track listing

 Songs by CMX.
 All lyrics by A. W. Yrjänä.